 Sometimes life calls for simple comfort like steak and potatoes — and a hefty pile of greens, of course.

 We love this recipe from blogger, Danielle Walker, who learned how to thrive through an autoimmune disease diagnosis by cleaning up her diet.
-Walker’s new clean comfort food cookbook, Eat What You Love is a follow up to her NYT bestseller, Against All Grain and is loaded with grain, gluten and dairy-free recipes.
+We first featured this irresistible recipe from Walker’s clean comfort food cookbook, Eat What You Love when it launched in 2019.
+The cookbook is a follow up to her NYT bestseller, Against All Grain and has become a modern classi loaded with grain, gluten and dairy-free recipes.